erlandbo/TDT4290/preprocessing/README.md

 ## Feature exploration

-By performing feature exploration we were able to detect several important features that could be used in classefication and regression task.
+By performing feature exploration we were able to detect several important features that could be used in classification and regression task.

 ### Audio features